;

 A Comprehensive Approach to Teaching Current Issues

-Close Up’s supplemental Current Issues resources are designed to provide middle school and high school students with multiple perspectives on debatable current events.
+Close Up’s supplemental current events resources for students are designed to provide middle schoolers and high schoolers with multiple perspectives on debatable current issues.

 • School-Wide Use: Our resources use a central question to outline structured discussions, debates, and deliberations, and are available to all classrooms at a subscribing school.